When setting up your website, give equal consideration to both the...

 When setting up your website, give equal consideration to both the functionality and design.

-Four key sections of an author’s website
+4 key sections of your author website

-An author’s website is often the first point of contact between them and their audience.
-Thus, authors must carefully consider how they best grab their visitors’ attention and what messages they want to convey.
+Your website is often the first point of contact between authorpreneurs and their audience.
+Thus, you must carefully consider how you best grab your visitors’ attention and what messages you want to convey.

 1. Introduce your author persona

-Use the “About the Author” page to introduce your brand story and give readers a glimpse into your author persona.
+Use the “About the Author” to introduce your brand story and give readers a glimpse into your author persona.
 Describe who you are, how you started your author journey, and what drives your passion.
 Showcase your unique skills and what sets you apart from other authorpreneurs.

 Recommended article